STEMarts Lab Team

 Frank Tavares,Affiliated Researcher, Space Enabled Research Group at the MIT Media Lab

-Frank Tavares is a science writer joining the Space Enabled research group as an Affiliated Researcher, where they are thrilled to conduct research exploring an anti-colonial approach to space exploration, particularly in how to approach interactions with other planetary bodies.
+Frank Tavares is a science writer joining the MIT Space Enabled Research Group as an Affiliated Researcher, where they are thrilled to conduct research exploring an anti-colonial approach to space exploration, particularly in how to approach interactions with other planetary bodies.
 They have experience in science communications, astronomy, interactive and prose fiction, playwriting, and more.
 As a communicator, they have written on topics ranging from astrobiology to quantum computing, aiming to contextualize complex information into human terms.
 Working with an interdisciplinary group of scholars, they also were the lead author of “Ethical Exploration and the Role of Planetary Protection in Disrupting Colonial Practices,” a submission to the 2023-2032 Planetary Science and Astrobiology Decadal Survey.
 They are also a collaborator with the Immersive Realities Lab for the Humanities, where they work on digital projects with a focus on interactive narrative.
 Frank grew up in San Diego, CA and graduated from Amherst College in 2018 with a Bachelor of Arts in English and Astronomy.

 Dr. Catarina Pombo Nabais is a Scientific Researcher at the Dept. of History and Philosophy of Science, Faculty of Sciences, University of Lisbon, Science and the founder of the SAP(Science- Art-Philosophy) Lab at the CFCUL.
 She was the Art&Science Curator for the International Science Festival in Oeiras, Portugal that hosted Space Messengers in 2021 and 2022.
 Catarina is part of the creative team as curriculum advisor, Portugal liaison and guest instructor for the student workshops.